ithinkthisisarc/mmfr/README.md

 To find a file:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`mmfr find keyword`
+If it returns a link, the package exists.
+If it returns nothing, it does not.

 To download a file:
 (note, must have synced packages on your machine with `mmfr update` first)